 In the case of doll one, extraneous data from the Scheuer skull was deleted to make the composite.
 In the case of doll two, fundamental detail of the anterior of the cranium was missing, and so for the purposes of exhibition and explication the Scheuer cranium was modified to as close an approximation of the doll cranium as possible, and this image was used to proceed with the 3D rendering.
 The mandibles from the RCPE data were joined to the composite skulls before bringing the files into the next stage of visual reconstruction.

-(l and c) digital skull data of dolls skulls before cleanup in Freeform and (r) CT data (cleaned up) of Scheuer specimens | (opposite page) doll one (below) doll two methodology: animation and website methodology: animation and website
+(l and c) digital skull data of dolls skulls before cleanup in Freeform and (r) CT data (cleaned up) of Scheuer specimens | (opposite page) doll one (below) doll two

 (right) Superimposition of the Scheuer crania onto the dolls crania: